astro-otter/.github/profile/README.md

 | webotter | Code for development of the frontend website of otter (currently deprecated) |

 ## OTTER Docker Instructions
-Install docker, clone the `otter-docker` repo, and then run `./build.sh`.
-Then you will have a standalone jupyter lab server at `localhost:8989` for you to work with the otter dataset in!
-That's it!

 See the README file in the `otter-docker` repo for more detailed instructions

 ## Python API